-- So far, most tools we've covered have already existed (not all though - there were two Makefile builders in Lecture 1, the summarisetests utility, and the intlist and testutils modules). - But we said then: When necessary: don't be afraid to build your
+- So far, most tools we've covered have already existed (not all though). - But I said at the beginning: When necessary: don't be afraid to build your own tools! - And I meant it!

 Today, we're going to cover building tools at a range of scales: